 The STRABAG Group is subject to a number of different risks in the course of its business activities.
-These risks are systematically identified and assessed using an active risk management with the rules of the Austrian Code of Corporate Governance, the internal audit department is set up as a staff unit of the Management Board of STRABAG SE and so enjoys the greatest possible amount of independence.
+These risks are systematically identified and assessed using an active risk management system and dealt with using an appropriate risk policy.
+More information is available in the Management Report.